A Brief Discussion on the Application and Insights of Flag Enums

 value = (int)permission; // value = 6

-// Using bitwise operations, the result is a non-defined composite value, ToString() returns the names of each enumeration value
+// Using bitwise operations; the result is a non-predefined composite value, ToString() returns the names of each enumeration value

 permission = Permissions.CanCreate | Permissions.CanDelete;